 The impacts of COVID-19 may last for longer than we think, and being able to reduce our income tax, while continuing to put away money for our retirement in our SRS accounts can be helpful.

 Cons Of Investing In SSB: It Pays A Low Interest Return

 In return for enjoying such a safe investment option, we receive a return that some may deem low.
-The current SSB issue for June 2020 is paying an interest return of just 0.57% in the first and second year, and even if we held the SSB to the full 10-year period, we would have earned 1.05% per year.
+The current SSB issue for August 2020 is paying an interest return of just 0.24% in the first and second year, and even if we held the SSB to the full 10-year period, we would have earned 0.88% per year on average.